sunfishcode/wasm-reference-manual/WebAssembly.md

 If `$condition` is [true], the `br_if` instruction [branches](#branching) according to the control-flow stack entry `$depth` from the top.
-Otherwise, it does nothing.
+Otherwise, it does nothing (and control "falls through").
 It returns the values of its operands, except `$condition`.

 **Validation:**
  - $depth is required to be a [valid branch index](#branch-index-validation).